 Lanark: A Life in Three Acts was a series of performances directed by Graham Eatough for the Citizens Theatre Glasgow and the Edinburgh International Festival in 2014.
 The production adapted Alasdair Gray's iconic Scottish novel in a major new work for the stage.
 Graham collaborated with writer David Greig, composer Nick Powell, designer Laura Hopkins, video designer Simon Wainwright and lighting designer Nigel Edwards.

 A young man arrives in a dying city with seashells in his pockets.
 He doesn’t know who he is, or how he got here.
 He goes by the only name he can think of: Lanark.

-This theatrical re-imagining of Alasdair Gray’s seminal work takes us from the Dragon Chambers to the Cathedral of Unthank, from post-war Glasgow School of Art to the sinister underground Institute, from the heavenly city of Provan to the hellish Elite Café, combining science fiction, realism, fantasy, and playful storytelling.
+Lanark is a portrait of the outsider artist as a young man, an exploded life story like no other.
+This theatrical re-imagining of Alasdair Gray’s classic novel will take us from the Dragon Chambers to the Cathedral of Unthank, from post-war Glasgow School of Art to the sinister underground Institute, from the heavenly city of Provan to the hellish Elite Café, combining science-fiction, realism, fantasy, and playful storytelling.

 In the nearly 35 years since publication, the ideas, politics and ambitions of Lanark have inspired generations of artists in Scotland and beyond.
 This new co-production with Edinburgh International Festival celebrates Gray's 80th year and continues a collaboration between Greig and Eatough which began with experimental theatre company Suspect Culture.

 Lanark: A Life in Three Acts is a co-production between The Citizens Theatre and the Edinburgh International Festival in association with Graham Eatough and Sorcha Dallas.